-Lets start with Shoulder Loops!
-These indicate the branch of Scouting your currently in.
+Let’s start with Shoulder Loops!
+These indicate the branch of Scouting you are currently in.
 Shoulder Loops slide easily on the Shoulder Strap.

 Right Pocket Flap

 The right pocket placement is also known as the temporary patch location.
 Scouts can wear any Scouting patch of their choice here!
-Only one temporary patch can be worn at time.
+Only one temporary patch can be worn at a time.
 Patches that contain a button loop are hung from the right pocket button behind the pocket flap.
-Some examples of patch worn here are Camporee patches, Summer Camp patches, or custom troop patch!
+Some examples of the patch worn here are Camporee patches, Summer Camp patches, or custom troop patches!

 Check out our Custom Troop Patches

 Beneath the Right Pocket

 This spot of reserved for the Recruiter Patch.
 Recruiter Patches are given to Scouts that bring another person to join Scouting!
 The patch is worn centered directly below the right pocket.

 The World Crest is displayed above the left pocket.
 All members of Scouting display the Word Crest to symbolize they’re a part of World Scouting.
 The World Crest should be centered between the left shoulder seam and the top of the left pocket.

 Adults may also wear knots signifying awards earned.
 Youth cannot wear knots on their scout uniform.

 The left pocket is used to display your current BSA rank!
 The badge should be centered on the left pocket and be your most current rank.